stkptr/gdsodium/README.md

 # GDSodium

 GDSodium is a set of libsodium bindings for GDScript.
-GDSodium is provided as a GDExtension targeting Godot 4.2 and above.
+GDSodium is provided as a GDExtension or module targeting Godot 4.2 and above.

 ## Usage guide